Wiretap Channels with Causal State Information: Strong Secrecy: Comparison with the previous result

-On the other hand, however, we have to point out that there exist several crucial differences between \cite{fujita} and this paper, which is due to the completely different approaches taken to the problem.
+Now, we are in a position to point out further crucial differences between \cite{fujita} and this paper, which is due to the completely different approaches taken to the problem.
 These are summarized as follows.

 \begin{itemize}